Utah Wage Garnishment Laws

 Can you garnish wages if you do not know the employer?

-No. A Utah writ must be served on a named garnishee, so you have to identify the debtor’s current employer first.
-For a legitimate judgment creditor, we locate and verify the current workplace, usually within 24 hours, so the writ lands on a real paying employer the first time.
+No. A Utah writ must be served on a named garnishee, so the debtor’s current employer has to be identified first, and Utah Code 78A-2-216(4) lets a person garnished by mistake recover up to $1,000 from the plaintiff who failed to exercise reasonable diligence in identifying them.
+For a legitimate judgment creditor with a permissible purpose, we locate and verify the current workplace, usually within 24 hours, and document the basis, so the verification request and the writ both land on the right payroll.

 Have a Utah Judgment but No Employer?

-A continuing writ only collects when it names the right employer.
+A continuing writ only collects when it names the right employer, and Utah now prices the alternative at up to $1,000.
 We locate and verify the debtor’s current workplace so your Rule 64D garnishment runs on time, typically within 24 hours.
 Contact us to get started.

 Start Your Request →